-Oil rises on Fed steps to support economy, hopes of U.S. aid package
+Oil pares gains as falling demand worries offset hopes of U.S. aid package

-NEW YORK (Reuters) - Oil rose about 2% on Tuesday after the U.S. Federal Reserve said it would take step to bolster the economy and on growing hopes the United States will soon reach a deal on a $2 trillion coronavirus economic package.
+NEW YORK (Reuters) - Oil prices were little changed on Tuesday, giving up an earlier rally, as ongoing worries about the heavy toll the coronavirus pandemic will take on demand offset hopes for a forthcoming $2 trillion U.S. economic relief package.

-The market was substantially off the day’s highs, however, and analysts remain pessimistic that oil prices will stage an extended recovery amid the worsening coronavirus pandemic and the ongoing oil price war between Saudi Arabia and Russia.
+Analysts remain pessimistic that oil prices will stage an extended recovery amid the worsening pandemic and the ongoing oil price war between Saudi Arabia and Russia.

+“No one has a handle of how much the world will come to a halt,” Edward Moya, senior market analyst at OANDA in New York, said.
+“It will probably be impossible for oil prices to continue to stabilize.”

 Earlier in the session both Brent and WTI were trading up over 5%.
+U.S. gasoline futures RBc1, meanwhile, soared over 30% earlier in the day and were currently trading up around 14%.

-The Fed on Monday rolled out an array of programs that includes backing for corporate bond purchases for the first time.
-U.S. Treasury Secretary Steven Mnuchin said he was confident that a deal on an aid package would be reached soon as well.
+The Fed on Monday rolled out an array of programs including backing for corporate bond purchases for the first time.
+Senior Democrats and Republicans said on Tuesday they were close to a deal on a $2 trillion coronavirus economic stimulus package.

-“This is giving significant buoyancy to oil prices, at least in the short term,” said Commerzbank analyst Eugen Weinberg.

-“It is highly questionable whether the good mood will continue on the oil market, however.”

-The expected stimulus pushed the U.S. dollar lower against other currencies .DXY.
-A weaker dollar tends to support the price of oil and other dollar-denominated commodities.

-The price of oil has halved in 2020, hit by the demand shock caused by the coronavirus pandemic and government restrictions to contain it, and the sudden removal of measures by the Organization of the Petroleum Exporting Countries and other producers to limit supply.
+The price of oil has halved in 2020, hit by the demand shock caused by the coronavirus pandemic and efforts to contain it, and removal of supply limits by the Organization of the Petroleum Exporting Countries and other producers, including Russia, when a deal by the so-called OPEC+ fell apart in early March.

-A deal by OPEC and allies, including Russia, fell apart in early March, when Moscow refused to support further output curbs and OPEC responded by removing limits on its own production.

 Saudi Arabia now plans to boost exports, although they have yet to increase in March, sources at companies that track oil flows said on Monday.